fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/06_pointers/06_pointers_and_arrays.md

 This program was obviously run in a different memory location but it's not the concern here.
 Notice that this time the addresses increase by 8.

-The both examples showcase the fundamental rule of **pointer arithmetics** - adding an integer to a pointer can move it forward multiple bytes - specifically `sizeof(pointed type)` bytes.
+Both examples showcase the fundamental rule of **pointer arithmetics** - adding an integer to a pointer can move it forward multiple bytes - specifically `sizeof(pointed type)` bytes.

-In the first example it was `4` because it is equal to `sizeof(int)`.
+In the first example it was `4` because it was equal to `sizeof(int)`.

-In the second example it was `8` because it is equal to `sizeof(long long)`.
+In the second example it was `8` because it was equal to `sizeof(long long)`.

 Note: you may get different results on different systems.
-These examples were run on 64-bit PC on which `int` occupies 4 bytes (32 bits) and long long occupies 8 bytes (64 bits).
+These examples were run on 64-bit PC on which `int` occupies 4 bytes (32 bits) and `long long` occupies 8 bytes (64 bits).

 TODO def block